-From the beginning of January 2017 through March 2021, we recognized CHF 1.5 million as other income including CHF 1.2 million relating to grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF, relating to certain clinical activities related to dipraglurant development in Parkinson's disease levodopa-induced dyskinesia, or PD-LID, and TrKB PAM discovery activities.
+From the beginning of January 2017 through June 2021, we recognized CHF 1.6 million as other income including CHF 1.2 million relating to grants from The Michael J. Fox Foundation for Parkinson's Research, or MJFF, relating to certain clinical activities related to dipraglurant development in Parkinson's disease levodopa-induced dyskinesia, or PD-LID, and TrKB PAM discovery activities.

 In 2019, we were funded by Eurostars/Innosuisse for CHF 0.5 million to support our mGlu7 NAM program of which CHF 0.4 million were received in October 2019 and being recognized as income from the inception of the contract.
-As of March 31, 2021, deferred income was close to nil.
+As of June 30, 2021, the Group recognized CHF 0.1 million as other receivables in accordance with the grant conditions.